Thomas Edwards (legal writer)

 Thomas Edwards (c.1775–1845) was a British legal writer.

 Life

-Edwards studied at Trinity Hall, Cambridge, where he proceeded LL.B. in 1800 and LL.D. in 1805.
-He was also a fellow of Trinity Hall, and was admitted advocate at Doctors' Commons.
+Edwards studied at Trinity Hall, Cambridge, where he proceeded to LL.B. in 1800 and LL.D. in 1805.
+He was also a fellow of Trinity Hall, and was admitted as an advocate at Doctors' Commons.
 Edwards was a magistrate for the county of Surrey, and took considerable interest in questions connected with the improvement of the people.
 He died at the Grove, Carshalton, on 20 October 1845.